Young Swedish-Norwegian violinist Johan Dalene makes his Vancouver debut, March 23

 AT 24 YEARS of age, Swedish-Norwegian violinist Johan Dalene is a rising star on the international music scene.

-Born to a pianist mother and cellist father, Dalene picked up a violin at age four and gave his first professional concerto just three years later.
-It’s only been uphill from there; he won the prestigious Carl Nielsen International Competition in Odense, Denmark, in 2019, and was named young artist of the year at the Gramophone Classical Music Awards in 2022.
+Born to a pianist mother and cellist father, Dalene picked up a violin at age four and gave his first professional performance just three years later.
+That was the beginning of a long string of successes for the musician; he won the prestigious Carl Nielsen International Competition in Odense, Denmark, in 2019, and was named young artist of the year at the Gramophone Classical Music Awards in 2022.

 Now Dalene has begun to play around the world—and this season has plenty of firsts in store for the artist, including an Australian tour in June.
 Dalene will make his Canadian debut at the Matsqui Centennial Auditorium in Abbotsford on March 21, and on March 23, he’ll play a Vancouver Recital Society concert at the Vancouver Playhouse.
 Acclaimed New York City–based collaborative pianist Sahun Sam Hong will accompany him in both B.C. performances.